Radiation pressure backaction on a hexagonal boron nitride nanomechanical resonator: Main text

-Any absorption or scattering from the flake will manifest as a modulation of the cavity linewidth $\kappa$, displayed in Figure~\ref{staticspec}d. hBN has a negligible absorption coefficient at telecom wavelengths\cite{rah2019,lee2019}, and therefore the large cavity linewidths we observe cannot be attributed to optical absorption.
+Any absorption or scattering from the flake will manifest as a modulation of the cavity linewidth $\kappa$, displayed in Figure~\ref{staticspec}d.
+The linewidth is calculated from the cavity transmission on resonance (see Ref.~\cite{rochau2021} for more details), and reaches a minimum value of $\kappa/2\pi \simeq \qty{40}{\mega\hertz}$ when the sample is placed at the cavity nodes. hBN has a negligible absorption coefficient at telecom wavelengths\cite{rah2019,lee2019}, and therefore the large cavity linewidths we observe cannot be attributed to optical absorption.
 Performing the same measurements shown in Fig.~\ref{staticspec}d on the SiN membrane results in modulations of the same magnitude (Supporting Information) that cannot be explained considering the absorption coefficient of SiN.
-This suggests that the losses in our system are dominated by scattering to higher order modes originated by a sample misalignment with respect to the cavity mode axis, and not by remaining impurities from the transfer process.
-The hypothesis is also consistent with the dips observed at the antinodes, a known sign of scattering to higher optical modes\cite{sankey2010}.
+This suggests that the losses in our system are dominated by scattering to higher order optical modes of the cavity originated by a sample misalignment with respect to the cavity mode axis\cite{karuza2012,sankey2010}, and not by remaining impurities from the transfer process.
+The hypothesis is also consistent with the dips observed at the antinodes and the small scale variations ($z<\lambda$) of the cavity linewidth\cite{sankey2010}.
 The linewidth modulation translates into the dissipative coupling $G_\kappa=\dfrac{\partial\kappa}{\partial z}$ (Figure~\ref{staticspec}e) that we extract by smoothing the data in Fig.~\ref{staticspec}d and performing a numerical derivative.
 We highlight that dissipative coupling is more than three orders of magnitude smaller than the dispersive coupling and is therefore negligible in our system.